 Health insurance coverage is required for all international students and optional for domestic students.
 See Health insurance.

 Students with assistantship funding will be eligible for UB employer-subsidized health insurance.

-We look forward to welcoming students to SPPS at our annual Orientation, which is required for all new students.
+We look forward to welcoming students to SPPS at our annual Orientation, which is held during the week before classes and is required for all new students.

 Cost of Attendance/Tuition

 Financial aid information is available post-acceptance and during orientation.
 Financial aid advisors are available for students to discuss their financial aid award summary and/or for questions about loan options.
-Call 716-645-8232 or email email@example.com.
+Call 716-645-8232 or submit the contact Financial Aid form.
 We also offer walk-in appointments at 1Capen on North Campus.
 Financial Aid begins sending out award notices in February/March.